apri-me/datastructure-journey/README.md

 # DataStructure Journey
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs){:target="_blank" rel="noopener"}

-This repo represents all we learned and are learning in Data Structure course which is based on *CLRS* book and is being taught by [Dr. Ali Katanforoush](http://facultymembers.sbu.ac.ir/katanforoush/){:target="_blank" rel="noopener"}.
+This repo represents all we learned and are learning in Data Structure course which is based on *CLRS* book and is being taught by [Dr. Ali Katanforoush](http://facultymembers.sbu.ac.ir/katanforoush/).

 ## Algorithms